apache/streampipes-website/docs/03_use-programmatically-create-adapters.md

 ### Background: Internal adapter generation process

-The YAML definition file is a more compact notation of StreamPipes' internal data format to represent an adapter.
+The YAML definition file is a more compact notation of StreamPipes internal data format to represent an adapter.
 When creating an adapter over the user interface, StreamPipes requires some basic, adapter-specific settings.
 Afterwards, a `Guess Schema` step is executed.
 In this step, StreamPipes connects to the underlying data sources, receives some samples of live data, determines the exact schema of the data stream and provides user with the source schema.
 This schema can be further refined using `Transformation Rules`.